 Mr. Stephan Lutz, Integrity & Legal Compliance Officer RC MENA/Africa (IL/C), Daimler Commercial Vehicles

-And other specialists in the area of European trade compliance
+And other specialists in the area of sanctions, anti-corruption and trade compliance.

 Matthew Nobles is the Chief Compliance Officer for GE Power MENAT, providing leadership on the development and implementation of a broad compliance program, focused on culture building, adherence to all relevant local and international laws, and support in driving key business objectives.
 Matthew has a diverse background of more than 12 years of finance, audit and compliance leadership experience across the GE portfolio of businesses including Healthcare, Oil & Gas, Treasury, Corporate and now Power.
 Upon moving to Dubai in 2011, Matthew lead the development and implementation of the anti-corruption framework for the company in the region.
 In 2014, Matthew served as the International Commercial Controller for the Distributed Power business, responsible for oversight of the Commercial team in the contract negotiation & review process.
 In 2016, Matthew served as the FP&A Manager to the GE regional CEO and provided guidance in developing the commercial growth strategy and management of critical internal business processes.
 In his spare time, Matthew enjoys following the financial markets, reading and spending time with his wife and two young children.